Best High-Yield Savings Accounts of April 2025

 Are high-yield savings accounts safe?

-Several credit unions also offer high-yield savings accounts.
+Some credit unions also offer high-yield savings accounts.
 Credit unions have deposit insurance through the National Credit Union Administration (NCUA), and the coverage is essentially equivalent to FDIC insurance.

 Pros and cons of high-yield savings accounts

 A high-yield savings account can be useful for growing an emergency fund or working toward short-term goals.
 However, it has some disadvantages compared with other types of accounts.
-Here are the pros and cons to consider:

 How to choose a high-yield online savings account

 The interest rate is only one of many factors to consider when choosing a high-yield savings account.
-Here are four important factors to weigh:
+Here are four other important factors to weigh:

 Alternatives to high-yield savings accounts